AMD Instinct MI350 Series and Beyond: Accelerating the Future of AI and HPC

 - 300GB/s Scale-Out bandwidth

-The “Helios” AI rack infrastructure – coming in 2026 – is engineered from the ground up to unify AMD’s leadership silicon—AMD EPYC “Venice” CPUs, Instinct MI400 series GPUs and Pensando “Vulcano” AI NICs—and ROCm software into a fully integrated solution.
+The “Helios” reference design for AI rack infrastructure – coming in 2026 – is engineered from the ground up to unify AMD’s leadership silicon—AMD EPYC “Venice” CPUs, AMD Instinct MI400 series GPUs and Pensando “Vulcano” AI NICs—and ROCm software into a fully integrated solution.
 Helios is designed as a unified system supporting a tightly coupled scale-up domain of up to 72 MI400 series GPUs with 260 terabytes per second of scale up bandwidth with support for Ultra Accelerator Link.

 Read the blog here for more information about what’s ahead with the AMD “Helios” AI rack solution.